 Coffee and cake

-Innere Stadt, the Vienna historic city centre within Ringstrasse is a delightful place to discover on foot.
-Here you find everything from narrow alleys, picturesque houses and small idyllic squares to majestic palaces, sumptuous cathedrals and beautiful parks.
-The first of our Vienna city walks take us from Schwedenplatz to Stadtpark.
+Innere Stadt, Vienna’s historical city centre within Ringstrasse, is a delightful place to discover on foot.
+You find everything from narrow alleys, picturesque houses, and small idyllic squares to majestic palaces, sumptuous cathedrals and beautiful parks.
+The first of our Vienna city walks takes us from Schwedenplatz to Stadtpark.
 Schwedenplatz, where several buses, trams, and […]